shichongrui/saws/README.md

 # 🪚 SAWS 🪚

-SAWS is a tool for rapid development and deployment of applications to AWS.
+SAWS is an opinionated tool for rapid development and deployment of Typescript applications to AWS.

-SAWS gives you infrastructure primitives that know how to run local versions of themselves for development, as well as stand up and configure all required infrastructure in AWS.
+SAWS gives you infrastructure primitives that make it eash to build all kinds of applications.

+Out of the box these services know how to run themselves locally, deploy themselves to AWS, and connect themselves to other services.

 </div>